Community Advisory Board (CAB)

 One meeting is held in Burnie and the other in a rural community (on a rotating basis).
 Topics of discussion include the availability of resources, student travel, accommodation, remote placements and new learning opportunities.
 The CAB comprises representatives from the Circular Head and Kentish Councils, local representatives from King Island and the West Coast, medical student representatives and nominees from State and Federal Departments.

-The RCS has three programs that involve high school students.
+The RCS has three programmes that involve high school students.
+Programmes are run at both Rural Clinical School campuses - Burnie and Latrobe each year.

-The RCS offers year long programs for Year 4 and 5 medical students.
-Additionally, we also teach into the Year 1,2 and 3 programs which are located in Hobart, by offering 'rural weeks' to these students.
+The RCS offers year long programmes for Year 4 and 5 medical students.
+Additionally, we also teach into the Year 1, 2 and 3 programmes which are located in Hobart, by offering 'rural weeks' to these students.

 Year 1 Students.
 Around 120 Year 1 students come to the North West every year for one week.
 They are housed at Camp Clayton, Ulverstone.
-Students attend farm visits, health care sites and skills sessions at the RCS during their stay.
-The busy program introduces the students to the many benefits of living and working in a rural setting.
+Students attend farm visits, health care sites and skills sessions at the Rural Clinical School during their stay.
+The busy programme introduces the students to the many benefits of living and working in a rural setting.

-The Year 2 program is another week long placement in a small rural community.
-Around 60 Year 2 students visit the North West region and are placed with the communities of Queenstown, Smithton, Sheffield, Latrobe, Port Sorell, Penguin and Wynyard.
+The Year 2 programme is another week long placement in a small rural community.
+Around 50 Year 2 students visit the North West region and are placed with the communities of Queenstown, Smithton, Sheffield, Latrobe, Port Sorell, Penguin, Wynyard and Devonport.
 Over the week, students map local networks of health care, meet with local doctors and health professionals and get a feel for the rural lifestyle.
 At the end of the week the students give a presentation on their findings to local community representatives.

-Year 3 medical students come to the North West coast across 8 weeks in the calender year.
+Year 3 medical students come to the North West coast across 8 weeks in the calendar year.
 These students enjoy placements with rural General Practitioners (GP's), during their stay.

 Year 4 students experience 6 x 4 week attachments in different areas of acute services to assist in fulfilling learning objectives and are expected to take part in ward activities during the day, as well as after hours as scheduled, or where learning opportunities arise.